berk245/algorithms-and-data-structures/3-Algorithms/2-sorting-algorithms/2-insertion_sort/insertion_sort.md

 ## Termination Conditions

 - The algorithm terminates if the input array is empty.
-- An additional checker for ensuring that the elements of array are numbers can also be added depending on the use case.
+- An additional checker for ensuring that the elements of the array are numbers can also be added depending on the use case.

 ## Steps